Saga Saga: Production

 After making her feature film debut with the comedy Jeux de Plage, director Aimi Natsuto wanted to direct another film, this time inspired by the works of Japanese writers Kenzaburō Ōe and Kenji Nakagami.
 Other influences included South American writers Gabriel García Márquez and Mario Vargas Llosa.
 She decided on having sisters as the main characters as she wished to "tell a women's story", as well as to "depict female solidarity".
 She made the film's protagonist an actress due to her own background in acting.

 Natsuto planned to set the film in Kyushu, her hometown.
 After touring Kyushu, she decided on Saga Prefecture as the setting as the Camphor trees in the area reminded her of Ōe's depictions of the forests on Shikoku.
-Additionally, a member of the Saga Prefecture Film Commission had shown her various potential shooting locations in the area which she felt "looked great".
+Additionally, ßa member of the Saga Prefecture Film Commission had shown her various potential shooting locations in the area which she felt "looked great".
 Like her previous film, she initially planned for the film to revolve around a 'girls' night-out'.
 The first draft of the screenplay featured two main characters, half-sisters Kyoko and Naoko, with Naoko stalking Kyoko, who is on a 'girl's night out'.
 This was inspired by Natsuko Imamura's novel The Woman in the Purple Skirt, which had led to Natsuto's interest in the psychology of stalkers.
 Eventually, she introduced a third sister, Ann, though she retained Naoko's stalking.
 This first draft emphasised that it was the forces of nature that compelled Kyoko to return to Kyushu.